 \subsubsection{Remarks}

 \tx{ }

 \bul The global constant in potentials has no importance during the scheme, we only fix it in the graphs for readability purposes.

-\bul In the case where the $k\expo{th}$ level of $H^{w=0}_N(v_n)$ is non-degenerate, one can use a Newton or quasi-Newton algorithm like BFGS to accelerate the convergence.
-With our notations and considering that the spectrum is purely discrete, for two directions $u, h \in L^p+L^{\ii}$,
+\bul In the case where the $k\expo{th}$ level of $H^{w=0}_N(v_n)$ is non-degenerate, one can use a Newton or quasi-Newton algorithm such as BFGS to accelerate the convergence.
+With our notation and considering that the spectrum is purely discrete, for two directions $u, h \in (L^p+L^{\ii})(\Omega)$,